Next steps for resident doctors in Northern Ireland

 The Northern Ireland resident doctors committee (NIRDC) continues to work tirelessly for meaningful progress towards full pay restoration for residents in Northern Ireland.

-Our resolve to achieve this is even more pronounced now that Wales and England have achieved pay deals and Scotland residents are now voting on an offer.
+Our resolve to achieve this is even more pronounced now that Wales, England and Scotland residents have achieved pay deals.

 Pay deductions for strike days